PrestaShop is an open source e-commerce solution, based on PHP and MySQL that allows you to easily create an online store.

 For security reasons, it is recommended to delete the install directory (‘/var/www/prestashop/install’) once you are done with the installation process.
 That is it.
 The PrestaShop installation is now complete.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install PrestaShop for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install PrestaShop for you.
 They are available 24×7 and will take care of your request immediately.
 You can also check our post on Install PrestaShop on CentOS.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.